Mass Spectra and Decay of Mesons under Strong External Magnetic Field: Numerical Results

+In this work, our choice of parameters are $m_{0}$ = 5 MeV, $\Lambda$ = 653.3 MeV, $G= 4.93*10^{-6}$ $\mathrm{MeV^{2}}$.
+Hard-cutoff regularization scheme is adopted to deal with the integral in our work, there are other kinds of regularization schemes such as soft-cutoff regularization scheme and pauli-villars regularization scheme, one may find these methods in~Ref. \cite{Mao:2016fha}.

-The diagrams of mass variation corresponding to the temperature under different external magnetic fields $ eB = 0, eB = 2m _ {\pi} ^ {2}, eB = 5m _ {\pi} ^ {2}, eB = 7m _ {\pi} ^ {2}$ are plotted in Fig. 2.
-We can observe that when the temperature increases, the mass of the quark decreases slowly and then decreases sharply, and finally changes slowly after $ T = 200MeV $.
+The diagrams of mass variation corresponding to the temperature under different external magnetic fields $ eB =0, 2, 5, 7 m_{\pi}^{2}$ are plotted in Fig.~\ref{fig2}.
+We observe that when the temperature increases, the mass of the quark decreases first slowly then sharply, and finally changes slowly after $ T = 200$ MeV.
 For a fixed temperature, the quark mass gradually increase with the increase of magnetic field.

-Fig. 2 indicate that with the increase of magnetic field, the initial temperature when the chiral symmetry being restored is increasing continuously, this temperature is so-called critical temperature $T_{C}$.
-We plot black points in Fig. 2 and Fig. 3, which means at this point, the chiral symmetry is restored, the temperature of this point is the critical temperature of chiral phase transition $T_{C}$.
+Fig.~\ref{fig2} indicates that with the increase of magnetic field, the initial temperature when the chiral symmetry being restored is increasing continuously, this temperature is so-called critical temperature $T_{C}$.
+We plot black points in Fig.~\ref{fig2} and Fig.~\ref{fig3}, which means at this point, the chiral symmetry is restored, the temperature of this point is the critical temperature of chiral phase transition $T_{C}$.

-When $m_{\pi}=2m_{q}$, the temperature is Mott temperature \cite{Fayazbakhsh:2013cha,Mao:2019avr}, $T_{Mott}$, where the decay $\pi\rightarrow$ qq is possible to happen.
+When $m_{\pi}=2m_{q}$, the temperature is Mott temperature~\cite{Fayazbakhsh:2013cha,Mao:2019avr}, $T_{Mott}$, where the decay $\pi\rightarrow$ qq is possible to happen.
 When $m_{\sigma}=2m_{\pi}$ the temperature is the dissociation temperature, $T_{diss}$, where the $\sigma\rightarrow\pi\pi$ decay can happen.
 In the chiral limit, $T_{Mott} =T_{diss} =T_C$.
 When $T> T_{diss}$, a $\sigma$ meson can decay into two $\pi $ mesons.
 When $T> T_{Mott}$, a $\pi$ meson can decay into a pair of positive and negative quarks.
 When the temperature is $T_{Mott}$, there is a distinct transition in $m_{\pi}$.
 There is also a distinct transition from $m_{\sigma}>2m_{\pi}$ to $m_{\sigma}\approx 2m_{\pi}$ at $T_{Mott}$.
 So we set $T_{Mott} \approx T_{diss}$ in our work, and for the strong magnetic field this relation is also fulfilled.